 In Philadelphia, where 82 percent of public school students are economically disadvantaged, too many students leave school without the skills and core competencies necessary for continued education and gainful employment.
-The achievement gap is starkly apparent in public elementary and middle schools, where more than 80 percent of 4th and 8th graders were performing below grade level in 2011.
-As the most important instrument of social mobility and economic opportunity, our schools must do a better job of preparing low-income students for later success.
+The achievement gap is apparent in Philadelphia’s public elementary schools, where more than half of our 3rd graders were not reading at grade level in 2013.
+As the most important instrument of social mobility and economic opportunity, our schools must do a better job of preparing economically disadvantaged students for later success.

 Follow the links below to view program guidelines for each strategy: